An adventure seeker’s guide to Tenerife

 Nevertheless, the diving is pretty special, not least because of the plethora of wildlife in the sea.
 In the ocean around Tenerife, divers can swim alongside dolphins and get quite close up to turtles, barracudas and groupers.
 With diving schools located all over the island, the opportunities to dive beneath the surface and experience Tenerife’s glorious underwater world are extensive.
 The Costa Adeje coastline is particularly good.
 The Telegraph also recommends El Medano Beach.
 At more than a mile long, it’s the perfect sandy stretch for windsurfing and kiteboarding.

 If you don’t really have sea legs and would prefer to be active on terra firma then you’ll be spoiled for choice in Tenerife.
-It’s a great location for athletes looking to test themselves in some challenging terrain with the mountainous roads providing an excellent environment for cyclists, mountain bikers and runners.
+It’s a great location for athletes looking to test themselves in some challenging terrain with the mountainous roads providing an excellent environment for cyclists, people who enjoy riding atvs, mountain bikers and runners.
 The high altitude appeals to triathletes – this article describes Tenerife as the ‘perfect location’ for devotees of the discipline, as ‘the finest Spanish and international athletes flock to the Island to negotiate its steep slopes, cycle up to 2,700 metres on Mount Teide and swim through the waves of the Atlantic.’

 Mount Teide, of course, looms large on Tenerife.
 It’s the third highest volcanic structure in the world.
 The highest point of its peak is by cable car but hikers might be more interested by guided walks up the volcano.
 Any participants need to have a reasonably high level of fitness, for the climb takes approximately six hours.
 Aside from that, there are more than 30 hiking trails on Teide with a range of difficulties.